-The active ingredient found in many skin lightening products named as Hydroquinone cream is a best available solution to deal with dark spots, melasma, and hyperpigmentation.
-It is one of the most popular products used by the women and is considered to be the safe and effective treatment.
+The active ingredient found in many skin lightening products, named Hydroquinone cream, is the best available solution to deal with dark spots, melasma, and hyperpigmentation.
+It is one of the most popular products used by women and is considered to be a safe and effective treatment.
 However, there is a dark side to hydroquinone as it does possess some side effects, which your physician will be knowing and make you aware of it.
 The desired results can be achieved by applying a prescribed concentration of medicine by the doctor.

-Keep scrolling down to understand what is hydroquinone, how does it work and in which areas it can be applied.
+Keep scrolling down to understand what hydroquinone is, how it works and in which areas it can be applied.

 What is Hydroquinone?

-Hydroquinone is an organic compound that lightens the hyperpigmented areas and makes the skin tone even.
+Hydroquinone is an organic compound that lightens hyperpigmented areas and evens out the skin tone.
 It is a skin lightening agent that fades the dark stubborn spots, post acne marks, and ageing spots.
-Hydroquinone cream aims to decrease the melanin production in the skin which is useful for skin discolouration issues.
+Hydroquinone 4 cream aims to decrease the melanin production in the skin, which is useful for skin discolouration issues.

 How does Hydroquinone work?